SergeyBoboshko/CePowerPaymentBook/README.md

 ﻿# 📦 Compose Entity Starter Template

-A minimal starter template for projects using **Compose Entity**.
+Addings of minimal starter template for projects using **Compose Entity**.
 This template provides an initial setup for automatic UI generation and database handling with minimal configuration.
+Thisone sample has a line of objects presenting Utility Payment Tracking Book application.

 For detailed documentation, please visit the [Compose Entity KSP Manual](https://wool-fontina-39f.notion.site/Compose-Entity-KSP-1bbac9e714318004866fd9fd627a25e1).